pietermyb/securecoding/README.md

 # Welcome to Secure Coding Training!
-This repo was created to provide a codebase and presentation for secure Coding.
+This repo was created to provide a codebase and presentation for Secure Coding.
 ## What does this training course cover

 This training course is based on Webgoat.NET